Priority mandates for a Net-Zero Future:

 - Mandate evidence-based targets (= demonstrable net-zero returns relevant to the financial sector)

-Building on the ODI’s manifesto for sharing engineering data below, we highlight the areas where Icebreaker One (IB1) is helping to operationalise data sharing at sector-scale.
+Building on the ODI’s manifesto for sharing engineering data below, we highlight the areas where Icebreaker One (IB1) is helping to operationalise finance and industry data sharing at sector-scale.

 - IB1 is committed to helping unlock access to Shared Data — see our report on a market design for data sharing.